- Uptime: 99.89%

-The load slowed down the response times to a mere 740MS.
+The load slowed down the response times to a mere 0.740 seconds.
 It’s a barely perceptible change.
 BigRock handles traffic much better than most providers.

 BigRock hosting frontend is one of the fastest you’ll find, and the backend can endure a heavy workload.
 If you want fast local servers, look no further.